pacuna/dckerize/README.md

 You can set the password for development in the docker-compose.yml file.
-The host can be setted to mysql since the container is being linked to the mysql container using this alias (docker created an entry in the /etc/hosts using this hostname associated to the real container ip)
+The host can be setted to mysql since the container is being linked to the mysql container using this alias (docker creates an entry in the /etc/hosts of the container's application using this hostname associated to the real db container ip)

 ### Developing